Chicago is a city with history — a whole lot of history. So it’s hardly surprising that it’s also a city with ghosts — a whole lot of ghosts.

-On lightening struck days, cemetery workers and visitors have reported the statue entirely missing.
+On stormy days, cemetery workers and visitors have reported the statue entirely missing.
 As soon as the storm subsides, however, the statue of Inez Clarke returns to its glass box.
 Many surmise that she leaves to once again play in the showering rain.

-The famed Hull House was a settlement residence on Chicago’s west side, run by Jane Addams, aka “the mother of social work,” to assist recently arriving European immigrants.
-It was Addams, in fact, who first spoke of the property’s paranormal nature when she claimed footsteps could be heard in the room in which she slept.
-Addams surmised this to be the wife of Charles Hull, the original owner of the building, who had passed away in that room.
+The famed Hull House was a communal residence on Chicago’s west side, run by Jane Addams, aka “the mother of social work,” to assist recently arrived immigrants.
+It was Addams, in fact, who first spoke of the property’s paranormal nature when she claimed footsteps could be heard in the room where she slept.
+She surmised this to be the wife of Charles Hull, the original owner of the building, who had passed away in that room.

-The real urban legend of Hull House, however, is the tale of the “Devil Baby.”
-If it sounds like the title of a 70s B-horror flick, you’re not too far wrong.
-It is said that a mother-to-be and devout catholic hung a picture of the Virgin Mary in her home in order to bless her impending motherhood.
+The most famous urban legend of Hull House, however, is the tale of the “Devil Baby.”
+The story goes that a mother-to-be and devout Catholic hung a picture of the Virgin Mary in her home in order to bless her impending motherhood.
 Her husband, however, was just as devout an atheist, and angrily ripped the picture from the wall declaring, “I’d rather have the Devil in the house!”
-Well, some wishes do come true.

 The child was reportedly born with scaly skin, hooves, and horns, and summarily abandoned at Hull House.
-Accounts claim that Addams tried to baptize the baby, but could not, eventually locking him in the attic until his most likely longed for death.
+Accounts claim that Addams tried to baptize the baby, but could not, eventually locking him in the attic until his death.

 Although this story is a folk tale and has no basis in fact, it still captivates all those who visit Hull House.
 And honestly, devil babies aside, there are so many reasons to visit this lovely, free museum.
-Check out current special exhibitions and permanent collections here, It’s open Tuesday-Friday 10am-4pm and Sunday Noon-4pm (closed Mondays and Saturdays).
+Check out current special and permanent exhibits on historic and present-day social justice issues.

-The oldest reported Chicago haunting begins before the city ever came into being.
-During the War of 1812, Fort Dearborn stood towards the intersection of Wacker Drive and Michigan Avenue in the Loop.
+The oldest reported Chicago haunting begins before the city was even officially founded.
+During the War of 1812, Fort Dearborn stood near the present-day intersection of Wacker Drive and Michigan Avenue in the Loop.
 Its American inhabitants were in the process of evacuating the fort when the Potawotamie descended.
-Of the fort inhabitants, 148 people died, 12 of whom were children.
+148 of the fort inhabitants died.

 Ghostly images are repeatedly reported in snapshots taken around the former site – the souls of the slain, perhaps?
 Look out for the numerous plaques that mark where the fort once stood.
 And be sure to take an extra close look at those selfies, because you may just have captured a ghost!